CEO, Kirsten Pilatti

 Kirsten firmly believes that members are at the heart of what we do at BCNA and is dedicated to delivering services and supports that ensure women, men, families, colleagues and friends affected by breast cancer have a place to turn to for information, connection and support.

-She is also proud of the work she has done to turn the spotlight on important issues such as reconstruction access for women in Cairns and driving changes to the Australian healthcare system including access to drugs through the PBS such as Herceptin and more recently the CDK inhibitors for Australians with metastatic breast cancer.
+She is also proud of the work she has done to turn the spotlight on important issues such as access to breast reconstruction for women in Cairns and driving changes to the Australian healthcare system including access to drugs through the PBS such as the CDK inhibitors for Australians with metastatic breast cancer.

-Taking up the role in BCNA’s 20th anniversary year is not lost on Kirsten who is committed to working closely with members, staff and partners such as Bakers Delight, Berlei, Sussan, Red Energy, Focus On Furniture and Australian Paper to ensure that we can continue to ensure that Australians affected by breast cancer receive the very support and care appropriate to their individual needs.
+Taking up the role in BCNA’s 20th anniversary year was not lost on Kirsten who is committed to working closely with members, staff and partners such as Bakers Delight, Berlei, Sussan, Red Energy, Focus On Furniture and Australian Paper to ensure that we can continue to ensure that Australians affected by breast cancer receive the very support and care appropriate to their individual needs.

 Born and raised in Western Australia, she lives in Melbourne with her partner and two sons.